-The study areas were found in the northern mixed-grass prairie and described as the Missouri Slope Vegetation Zone (USDA-SCS 1984).
+The study areas were found in the northern mixed-grass prairie and described as the Missouri Slope Vegetation Zone (SCS 1984).
 The plant communities are described as a wheatgrass-needlegrass vegetation type (Barker and Whitman 1994).
-Dominant midgrass species were western wheatgrass (Pascopyrum smithii) and needle-and-thread (Stipa comata), and dominant short graminoid species were thread-leaf sedge (Carex filifolia.) and blue grama (Bouteloua gracilis) (Barker and Whitman 1994, Shiflet 1994).
+Dominant midgrass species were western wheatgrass and needle-and-thread (Stipa comata Trin. & Rupr.), and dominant short graminoid species were thread-leaf sedge (Carex filafolia Nutt.) and blue grama (Bouteloua gracilis; Barker and Whitman 1994; Shiflet 1994).
 Plant names were referenced from McGregor et al. (1986) and USDA-USFS (2002).

 Uplands of the study areas were represented by shallow ecological sites.
-The soils were moderately coarse to moderately fine textured with restricting layers of shales and sandstone occurring at depths of 10 to 20 inches below the soil surface.
-This site is comprised of upland sedges (Carex spp.), little bluestem, blue grama, prairie sandreed (Calamovilfa longifolia), western wheatgrass, prairie junegrass (Koeleria pyramidata), fringed sagewort (Artemisia frigida), and numerous upland forb species.
-Average total primary production on shallow ecological sites in the Dakotas varies from 1,350 to 2,000 lb/ac (Sedivec et al. 1991).
+The soils were moderately coarse to moderately fine textured with restricting layers of shales and sandstone occurring at depths of 25 to 50 cm below the soil surface.
+This site is comprised of upland sedges (Carex spp.), little bluestem, blue grama, prairie sandreed (Calamovilfa longifolia (Hook.)
+Scribn.), western wheatgrass, prairie junegrass, fringed sagewort, and numerous upland forb species.
+Average total primary production on shallow ecological sites in the Dakotas varies from 1,350 to 2,000 kg/ha (Sedivec et al. 1991).

-Midland sites were comprised of a loamy ecological site with well-drained, moderately deep and medium to fine textured soils.
-Plant communities were comprised of western wheatgrass, needle-and-thread, blue grama, Kentucky bluegrass (Poa pratensis), prairie junegrass, cheatgrass (Bromus tectorum), upland sedges (Carex spp.), green needlegrass (Stipa viridula) and numerous forb species.
-Average total primary production on these sites ranges from 1,700 to 3,150 lb/ac (Sedivec et al. 1991).
+Midland sites on the North and South Dakota study areas were comprised of a loamy ecological site with well-drained, moderately deep and medium to fine textured soils.
+Plant communites were comprised of western wheatgrass, needle-and-thread, blue grama, Kentucky bluegrass (Poa pratensis L.), prairie junegrass, cheatgrass (Bromus tectorum L.), upland sedges (Carex spp.), green needlegrass (Stipa viridula Trin.) and numerous forb species.
+Average total primary production on these sites range from 1,700 to 3,150 kg/ha (Sedivec et al. 1991).